ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    CREATE ROLE clarity_user WITH LOGIN PASSWORD 'password';
    CREATE DATABASE clarity;
    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA nlp TO clarity_user;
-   GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA nlp to clarity_user;
+   GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA nlp TO clarity_user;

 These commands create the database and grant the ``clarity_user`` sufficient privileges for use with ClarityNLP.